-- the innovative housing initiative, which is aimed at increasing access to housing for those who need it by identifying land and planning developments along development corridors, and engaging with landholding departments of National Government, Province, the Housing Development Agency and other parastatals to unlock suitable large and small pockets of state-owned land in Cape Town. - site-and-service schemes9 as well as site allocation10 as ways of providing new housing developments.
+- the innovative housing initiative, which is aimed at increasing access to housing for those who need it by identifying land and planning developments along development corridors, and engaging with landholding departments of National Government, Province, the Housing Development Agency and other parastatals to unlock suitable large and small pockets of state-owned land in Cape Town. - site-and-service schemes41 as well as site allocation42 as ways of providing new housing developments.

-Public-private housing demand project
+3.1.c.3 Public-private housing demand project